 There are no official regulations in the United States on how long training needs to be.
 International standards state that service dogs should be trained for a minimum of 120 hours over six months.
 Out of those 120 hours, 30 of those training hours should be conducted in public in order to help dogs get accustomed to distractions.

 Service dogs need to learn three types of behavior: heeling, proofing, and tasking.
 Heeling means walking alongside you, close to your leg, even as you move.
 Proofing is the term for training your dog to tune out distractions and be on alert at all times.
 Their attention should always be focused on you.
 Finally, tasking is the specific task that they will perform for you.
 Some common tasks performed by Service Dogs are reminding handlers to take medications, guiding handlers, alerting to sounds or alarms, and sensing and alerting to a drop in blood sugar.

 In addition, Service Dogs also need to follow basic obedience tasks and behave well in public.
 The Public Access Test was designed to test if a Service Dog is ready to perform in public.
 A dog is immediately disqualified for aggressive behavior like biting, barking and growling, urinating and defecating unless commanded, begging, or hyperactivity.
 Behavior is tested while getting in and out of cars, in a restaurant, and walking through buildings.

 The next step is to register your trained dog with a reputable company.
-Registring your service dog greatly simplifies your life by providing you with highly visible proof that your dog is working, so that staff members at airports, hotels, restaurants, and public transportation do not hassle you.
-With a Service Dog Vest, tag, and ID, your dog will be easily identified, cutting out unnecessary questions from the public when you travel or enter buildings with your Service Dog.
+Though not required, registering your service dog greatly simplifies your life by providing you with highly visible proof that your dog is working, so that staff members at airports, hotels, restaurants, and public transportation do not hassle you.
+It is like a uniform for your working service dog, so everyone around you knows your dog is more than just a pet.
+With a Service Dog Vest, tag, and ID, your dog will be easily identified, cutting out unnecessary questions from the public when you travel or enter buildings with your service dog.